Welcome to today's edition of the Rush 24-7 podcast.

 And if it's never killed, you'll never get conservative government again.

-Uh you will never get conservative government again.
+You will never get conservative government again.

 It changes the relationship between the citizen and the state to one that's closer to junkie and push.

-So the way to think about this thing, if if uh if you're trying to figure out who's the guy you want to agree with on the 70% and let him go off and do a lot of cookie stuff on the 30%, I would place that right at the top of the list.
+So the way to think about this thing, if you're trying to figure out who's the guy you want to agree with on the 70% and let him go off and do a lot of cookie stuff on the 30%, I would place that right at the top of the list.

-Uh that's uh that's a very basic arithmetic there.
+That's a very basic arithmetic there.

-So it's not going to be an issue, because if you have Obamacare by the end of this decade, you're not going to be able to have the U.S. armed forces as they're known.
+So it's not going to be an issue because if you have Obamacare by the end of this decade, you're not going to be able to have the U.S. armed forces as they're known.

-So the important thing is which candidate is going to drive a stake through Obamacare and kill that sucker uh starting in January 2013 as fast and effectively as possible.
+So the important thing is which candidate is going to drive a stake through Obamacare and kill that sucker starting in January 2013 as fast and effectively as possible.

 Because if we don't kill it in this term, it's over.